Each patient is measured by the WeeFIM scale to measure functional performance.

 How does Children’s make sure we are giving high-quality care?

 - Our Inpatient Rehabilitation Program is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) with specialty recognition in pediatric specialty program.

 - Each patient is assigned to a team of therapists and nurses so that caregivers and professionals are consistent throughout the rehab stay.

 - We provide therapy seven days a week with at least three hours of therapy a day.
 As the patient improves, the treatment plan is adjusted to reach rehabilitation goals for discharge.
 These goals help the patient return to daily activities at home and school.

-WeeFIM Rating Change is reported by Uniform Data System for Medical Rehabilitation (UDSMR) quarterly.
-UDSMR compares Children’s to other pediatric programs in the nation.
+WeeFIM Rating Change is reported by Uniform Data System for Medical Rehabilitation (UDSMR).
+UDSMR compares Children’s to similar pediatric programs in the nation.